smshasan/Heritage/README.md

-I have used Node.js, Express.js, MongoDB for creating REST API.
+I have used Node.js, Express.js, MongoDB for creating REST API and Cloudinary for uploading images